A Lucky Child: Analysis

 In his New York Times article "The Science of Evil", Simon Baron-Cohen cites a scene from A Lucky Child.
 In the book an inmate was forced to hang his friend who had tried to escape.
 An SS guard ordered the inmate to put a noose around his friend's neck.
 Baron-Cohen points out that the guard's behavior was not meant merely to punish or deter.
 The guard chose this particular form of punishment because he wanted the two friends to suffer.
 In fact, "cruelty for its own sake was a part of ordinary Nazi guards' behavior.
 Sadly, there is no shortage of horrific examples..."

 In the hanging scene above the man ordered to hang his friend could not comply because his hands were shaking so violently from fear and distress.
 His friend took the noose, and, in a remarkable act, kissed his friend's hand and then put the noose around his own neck.
-Young Thomas, then nine years old, witnessed this act of chivalry and similar selfless acts by prisoners of the Kielce ghetto, the Henryków Werkstatt and the Auschwitz and Sachsenhausen concentration camps.
+Young Thomas, then nine years old, witnessed this act of chivalry and similar selfless acts by prisoners of the Kielce Ghetto, the Henryków Werkstatt and the Auschwitz and Sachsenhausen concentration camps.
 Tommy derived strength from such gallant and selfless acts in the face of adversity and these experiences were, in fact, the genesis of his lifelong commitment to human rights.
 By contrast, empathy or acts of compassion by Nazi concentration camp guards towards prisoners, especially Jews, were rare, but they did occur.
 For example, an SS guard on a prisoner transport wordlessly handed young Tommy his cup of coffee when he saw Tommy longingly gazing at it.
 Buergenthal notes that although there were many committed Nazis, there was also the 'Mitlaufer' or 'fellow traveler' who joined the Nazi party for other reasons, such as economic gain.

-Young Thomas' journey from the ghetto of Kielce to the Sachsenhausen concentration camp is nothing short of amazing.
+Young Thomas' journey from the Kielce Ghetto to the Sachsenhausen concentration camp is nothing short of amazing.
 Due to the five decades that elapsed between the incidents detailed and the writing of the book, the author describes the most wrenching scenes with a detachment that makes the account less traumatic for the reader.
 The author poses questions about human character which are profound and may have no clear answers.

 Elizabeth McCracken, author of "An Exact Replica of a Figment of My Imagination" referred to A Lucky Child as "an extraordinary story...
 Heartbreaking and thrilling, it examines what it means to be human, in every good and awful sense."